 Abzu cluster, it never sees your local data.
 You train locally, and the resulting structure of the graphs is what is transmitted to the

 Finally, use the resulting single graph and evaluate the results on the test dataset.

 Here, we explicitly state the input columns, but

-from feyn import tools predictions = best_graph.predict(test[input_columns]) # Round off the results to discretize to 0 or 1 for classification. predictions = predictions.round() tools.plot_confusion_matrix(y_true=test['target'], y_pred=predictions, title="Evaluation Results")
+# Selection of best graph best_graph = best_graphs predictions = best_graph.predict(test[input_columns]) # Round off the results to discretize to 0 or 1 for classification. predictions = predictions.round() feyn.plots.plot_confusion_matrix(y_true=test['target'], y_pred=predictions, title="Evaluation Results")

 However the same code is wrapped up in the following method:

 Of course we've got way more in store for you, so take a dive off the deep end of the pool with the rest of our documentation, starting with an introduction to the basic workflow!